Aphrodisius: Historicity

 According to the Bréviaire de Béziers, during the 14th and 15th centuries, he was presented as bishop and confessor who died of natural causes.
-It is only during the 16th century that new legends of his beheading were created.
+It was only during the 16th century that new legends of his beheading were created.
 At the same time, the legend of the camel was also devised.
 Aphrodisius was probably a figure of the 3rd century.

 There are several saints with the name of Aphrodisius.
 The old martyrologies bear five saints with this name: the bishop of Béziers; a martyr of Tarsus in Cilicia celebrated on 21 June; another martyr killed in Cilicia with 170 companions on 28 April c.
-86 AD; another killed at Scythopolis, honored on 4 May; and a martyr of Alexandria killed with several companions, honored on 13 May.
+86 AD; another killed at Scythopolis, honoured on 4 May; and a martyr of Alexandria killed with several companions, honoured on 13 May.
 There is also a bishop of Hellespont with this name who at the beginning of the 4th century defended the Resurrection against a sect led by a man named Hierax.

 The first literary account of the life of Aphrodisius of Béziers is probably that of Ado, the Carolingian author, who introduces the mission of Aphrodisius into the acts of Paul of Narbonne.
 Gregory of Tours, in his History of Franks, mentions Aphrodisius.
 The first mention of the sanctuary dedicated to Aphrodisius is made by Usuard, who undertook a voyage in 858 to bring back from Spain relics for his abbey.
 In his relation of the voyage, he says to us that after "having left Cordoba, he returned by Girona, Narbonne and Béziers, a city famed for its relics of blessed Aphrodisius".